Matthew 8:28: Analysis

-In terms of the tombs, it was required under the Mosaic law, that tombs be built outside towns.
-MacEvilly believes that the demons compelled the men to dwell in such a place.
+It was required under the Mosaic law that tombs be built outside towns.
+John McEvilly believes that the demons compelled the men to dwell in such a place.

 Commentary from the Church Fathers

 Chrysostom: "Because there were who thought Christ to be a man, therefore the dæmons came to proclaim His divinity, that they who had not seen the sea raging and again still, might hear the dæmons crying; And when he was come to the other side in the country of the Gergesenes, there met him two men having dæmons."

 Rabanus Maurus: "Gerasa is a town of Arabia beyond Jordan, close to Mount Gilead, which was in the possession of the tribe of Manasseh, not far from the lake of Tiberias, into which the swine were precipitated."